 Here, you would be able to see the name of the FedEx shipping service used.
 In the sample label shown above, the service used is FedEx Priority Overnight.

 9. FedEx Collect On Delivery

 This indicates that the order amount has to be paid by the customer to the FedEx delivery agent.
 FedEx Ground designates the amount of money that a FedEx driver collects from the recipient when a package is delivered.
 However, FedEx Ground Collect On Delivery is not available with FedEx Home Delivery.

 In an effort to provide shippers with a more convenient way of tracking their packages, FedEx Ground incorporated support for the SSCC-18 bar code into their bar code strategy.

-The SSCC-18 is used to identify a shipping container for both the shipper and recipient.
+The SSCC-18 is used to identify a shipping container for both the shipper and the recipient.
 FedEx Ground supports the use of the SSCC-18 as package identification for all systems.

 What is a commercial invoice?

 A commercial invoice is one of the most important documents involved in FedEx international shipping.
 It is essential for the clearance process used by customs officers as it helps them classify the packages.
 Commercial invoices also help them assess the necessary duties and taxes.